Choice Between Partial Trajectories: Disentangling Goals from Beliefs: Closing Remarks

 \section{Closing Remarks}

 We have proposed and motivated a model of choice between partial trajectories based on bootstrapped return.
 Unlike with partial return, choices based on bootstrapped return are influenced by the human's beliefs, and thus provide a more realistic model of human choice.
 When choices are made based on bootstrapped return, we show that it is still possible for the agent to infer the human's goals, regardless of the human's beliefs.
-In this sense, the agent can disentangle the human's goals from their beliefs.
+In this sense, the agent can disentangle the human's goals (as expressed by the reward function) from their beliefs about future observations.
 This is unlike when choices are based on cumulative advantage, which relies on the human having correct beliefs about the environment.

 Disentangling goals from beliefs is also often an aim of inverse reinforcement learning (IRL) \citep{baker2009action,evans2016learning,reddy2018you,shah2019feasibility}.
 In IRL, the agent aims to infer goals from human actions, rather than from human choices between trajectories.
 Indeed, our work relies heavily on the fact that trajectories include not only actions but outcomes.
 In particular, we assume that the human can to some extent judge from a trajectory whether their goals are being met so that their choice communicates some information about that.
 In IRL, on the other hand, the only information from the human is in the actions they execute, which does not necessarily inform the agent about whether goals are being met.
 For this reason, disentangling goals from beliefs may require weaker assumptions when learning from choices between partial trajectories.